 The Bradford Factor & How to Calculate it

-This page is designed to help HR Managers understand and use the bradford factor features of Activ Absence management software.
+This page is designed to help HR Managers understand and use the Bradford Factor features within our HR software, Activ Absence.

-If you are looking to get advice about the bradford factor in your particular situation, or have a grievance related to a bradford factor issue, we recommend you check out this advice page instead!
+If you are looking to get advice about the Bradford Factor in your particular situation, or have a grievance related to your company’s Bradford Factor policy, we recommend you check out this advice page instead!

 The Bradford factor calculator is built into Activ Absence.
 We put together this page to explain a little more about how the bradford factor works and how to calculate it manually.